SeasonerSpeed/babft-circle-calculator/README.md

 # 🛠️ BABFT Circle Calculator

-A simple tool to calculate Roblox Build A Boat For Treasure (BABFT) circle piece scaling.
+A simple tool to calculate Roblox Build A Boat For Treasure (BABFT) circle scaling.
 Made for easier and more accurate circle building.

 ![App Preview](preview.png) <!-- If you add a preview image -->